cellularatomaton/arbmageddon/README.md

 `DEBUG=app:* npm start`

 That launches the back end server which connects to the various exchanges and builds the asset graph.
-In order to launch the GUI, point your browser to:

-`localhost:3000/dash`

 ## Run spa:

+In order to launch the GUI:

 ```
 cd /path/to/arbmageddon/spa